 Get ready to binge watch!
-Here are the top six Italian TV shows that will make you a master Italian learner in no time.
+Here are the top five Italian TV shows that will make you a master Italian learner in no time.

 “Suburra” is a show that’s based on an Italian neo-noir film, which in turn is based on a novel by Carlo Bonini and Giancarlo De Cataldo.
 It centers on organized crime and Italian politics, and it follows an Italian MP (Member of Parliament) who gets tied up in mafia happenings, drugs, gambling, politics, violence and the Vatican.

-It’s going to be an intense and wild ride, and needless to say, it’s going to be super addictive.
+It’s an intense and wild ride and, needless to say, it’s super addictive.

-Furthermore, the TV show itself is being filmed in Rome, mainly along the waterfront, and the cinematography is guaranteed to be awesome.
+Furthermore, the TV show itself is filmed in Rome, mainly along the waterfront, and the cinematography is guaranteed to be awesome.
 The scenes go from the beautiful streets of Italian cities to breathtaking mountain and ocean views, so when you’re not immersed in the plot, you’ll be wowed by the scenery.
-It will be a great way to hear some useful (and sometimes risque) Italian language related to politics, crime and *gasp* even murder.

-If you’re a fan of medical dramas like “Grey’s Anatomy” and “Saving Hope,” the Italian television show called “L’allieva“ (The Pupil) is for you.
+If you’re a fan of medical dramas like “Grey’s Anatomy” and “Saving Hope,” the Italian TV show “L’allieva“ (The Pupil) should be right up your alley.

 The show follows Alice Allevi, a medical student who has no idea what the future holds for her or even if she wants to continue on as a medical student.
 After the death of her nonna’s caregiver, however, Alice decides she wants to go into legal medicine—an interesting and, of course, dramatic field.